evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 - *Note: Pool requires an initial seed index of one or more assets.*

 ### On-chain Decentralized Indexer
-**Purpose:** Maintains the canonical index of valid mints on-chain as new assets are inscribed.
+**Purpose:** Maintains the on-chain index for a collection as new assets are inscribed.

 **Core Functions**
 - Returns the canonical inscription ID for each Bitcoin block, via query.